HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Conclusion

 \section{Conclusion}

 We propose HeteroCache, a training-free dynamic compression framework.
-By combining stability-based budget allocation with a head-guided asynchronous retrieval mechanism, HeteroCache effectively addresses the limitations of existing dynamic compression algorithms, and it significantly outperforms existing methods in long-context tasks while drastically reducing memory footprint and achieving $3\times$ decoding acceleration compared to the original model, offering an efficient and robust solution for resource-constrained inference.
+By combining stability-based budget allocation with a head-guided asynchronous retrieval mechanism, HeteroCache effectively addresses the limitations of existing dynamic compression algorithms.
+It significantly outperforms prior methods in long-context tasks while drastically reducing the memory footprint.
+Furthermore, it achieves a $3\times$ decoding acceleration compared to the original model, offering an efficient and robust solution for resource-constrained inference.